Our research uses ultra-cold atoms and molecules to learn about the physical processes that permeate our world.

 Thursday, October 18, 2018: UCLA hosted a quantum computing panel discussion in the House Science Committee Briefing Room to answer questions about quantum information science.
 Wes and Eric Hudson were on the panel along with Scott Aaronson (UT Austin), Jerome Luine (Northrop Grumman) and Hartmut Neven (Google).
 Continue reading.

 Thursday, October 4, 2018: MFOCCs (Molecules Functionalized with Optical Cycling Centers) are new molecules with the unusual property that they retain atom-like scattering behavior despite the fact that the optically active atom is chemically bound to others.
 Species of this type would be capable of state preparation and readout for quantum information processing.
-Our group, in collaboration with 6 others, has begun a new project trying to implement these.
+Our group, collaborating with 6 others, has begun a new project trying to implement these.

 Paul Hamilton quoted in PC Magazine story about DARPA